onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-41825
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** activate security alarms automatically when the following event is detected: configurable number of consecutive unsuccessful login attempts.
+    The VNF **MUST** activate security alarms automatically when a configurable number of consecutive unsuccessful login attempts is reached.

 .. req::
     :id: R-43332
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** activate security alarms automatically when the following event is detected: successful modification of critical system or application files.
+    The VNF **MUST** activate security alarms automatically when it detects the successful modification of a critical system or application file.

 .. req::
     :id: R-74958
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** activate security alarms automatically when the following event is detected: unsuccessful attempts to gain permissions or assume the identity of another user.
+    The VNF **MUST** activate security alarms automatically when it detects an unsuccessful attempt to gain permissions or assume the identity of another user.

 .. req::